giubacc/chatterbox/README.md

 high-performance JavaScript and WebAssembly engine.

 This allows the user to define scenarios in a dynamic way.
-For example, the user could choose to compute the value of a certain input's field as the result of a user defined JavaScript function.
+For example, you could choose to compute the value of a certain input's field as the result of a user defined JavaScript function.

 More use cases could benefit from scripting capabilities and these could